Blues Busters

 Blues Busters is a 1950 American comedy film directed by William Beaudine and starring the Bowery Boys.
-The film was released on October 29, 1950 by Monogram Pictures and is the 20th film in the series.
+The film was released on October 29, 1950, by Monogram Pictures and is the 20th film in the series.

 Plot

-Sach develops an uncanny ability to sing after having his tonsils removed, and Slip convinces Louie to convert his sweet shop into a nightclub called the Bowery Palace after unsuccessfully trying to land Sach a singing job at a neighboring club, the Rio Cabana.
+Sach develops an uncanny ability to sing after having his tonsils removed, and Slip tries to get him hired at a neighboring nightclub, the Rio Cabana.
+Rebuffed but undaunted, Slip convinces Louie to convert his sweet shop into a nightclub, Louie's Bowery Palace.

-After Sach's singing makes him a star, Rick Martin, the owner of the rival club, unsuccessfully tries to hire him.
-Rick asks his lady friend Lola to secure Sach's signature on a contract, using the pretense that she is asking for his autograph.
+Sach's singing makes him a star, and business is booming.
+Rick Martin, the owner of the rival club, sends his lady friend Lola to secure Sach's signature on a contract, using the pretense that she is asking for his autograph.
 Rick then pursues the Bowery Palace's other star, Sally Dolan.
-However, she does not want to go because Rick is after more than just her singing talent.
-She informs Lola about Rick's intentions and Lola agrees to testify that Sach's signature was just an autograph and not a signed contract, thereby allowing him to return to the Bowery Palace.
-However, Sach has sought medical treatment to cure the "tickle in his throat' and has lost the ability to sing.
+Sally informs Lola about Rick's intentions, and the angry Lola agrees to testify that Sach's signature was just an autograph and not a signed contract.
+Louie's club reopens triumphantly, but Sach can no longer sing—his family doctor removed the "tickle in his throat".